ElectricNightOwl/ArmSwinger/README.md

 Triggers an unconditional manual rewind.

 #### armSwinger.moveCameraRig(Vector3 newPosition)
 Safely moves the Camera Rig (play area) to newPosition.
 This move will not cause a rewind, and the previous position cache will be cleared.
-The position cache will be immediately filled with the destination position.

 ### Pause Variables
 You may have need to move your player in artificial ways separate from ArmSwinger.
 If you use moveCameraRig, the move will be done safely.
 If you need to do something more exotic, you can pause/unpause the various prevention features of ArmSwinger.

 Note that pausing/unpausing will not affect whether or not the feature is ENABLED globally.
 If the feature is enabled and you pause it, the feature will stop working until you unpause.
 If the feature is disabled and you pause it, there will be no change in functionality, even when you unpause.

+WARNING: These are considered EXPERIMENTAL and are not super-well tested yet.
+Good luck.

 ##### armSwinger.preventionsPaused = {True, False}
 Pauses all prevention mechanisms (Climbing, Falling, Wall Walking, Wall Clip)